Altinn/altinn-studio-docs/content/app/development/configuration/process/auto-delete/_index.en.md

 toc: true
 ---

 If you want to limit the end user's access to an instance or data after submitting it can be done by configuring automatic deletion.
 Practically the resource will be made inaccessible to the user after submission, while the service owner still has access according to the application's authorisation rules.

-If the end user attempts to access a hard deleted resource with a direct link they will recieve `404 - Not found` in response.
+If the end user attempts to access a hard deleted resource with a direct link they will receive `404 - Not found` in response.
 The resource will also not be visible in the message box or be listed in any API-responses.

-When the service owner confirms that the instance has been recieved on their end (complete confirmed), the instance  is marked as ready for deletion and will be removed from the Altinn database in 7 days.
+When the service owner confirms that the instance has been received on their end (complete confirmed), the instance is marked as ready for deletion and will be removed from the Altinn database in 7 days.

 The configuration for automatic deletion is done in `applicationmetadata.json` with the flag `"autoDeleteOnProcessEnd": true`.

 ## Automatic deletion of instances
 Example of configuration in `applicationmetadata.json` for instances: